 1. Take holiday lights to a local waste management facility.

-If you don’t feel like fixing your holiday lights, call your local waste management facility and find out what their process is for recycling them.
+If fixing your holiday lights isn’t an option, call or look up your local waste management facility and learn about their process for recycling them.
 Some facilities can strip the lights down themselves, while others might not accept them at all.
-It’s also likely that the facility has a contract with a third party that will pick up the holiday lights, reduce them to their recyclable elements, and get them back into the manufacturing chain.
+It’s also likely that the facility has a contract with a third party that will pick up the holiday lights, reduce them to recyclable elements, and get them back into the manufacturing chain.

-2. Inquire if your local home improvement center or hardware store accepts them.
+2. Inquire whether a local home improvement center or store accepts them.